Materials-Consortia/OPTIMADE/optimade.md

 and its attributes (described in section [4.
 API Endpoints](#h.4)) need to be in a dictionary corresponding to the `attributes` field.

-The response MAY OPTIONALLY also return resources related to the primary data in the field:
+The response MAY also return resources related to the primary data in the field:

 * **links**: a [JSON API links member](http://jsonapi.org/format/1.0/#document-links) containing the JSON API links objects: